karanpraharaj/academic-kickstart/content/post/ai-fairness/index.md

 Learning algorithms have inductive biases going beyond the biases in data too, sure.
 But if the data has a little bias, it is amplified by these systems, thereby causing high biases to be learnt by the model.
 Simply put, creating a 100% non-biased dataset is practically impossible.
 Any dataset picked by humans is cherry-picked and non-exhaustive.
 Our social cognitive biases result in inadvertent cherry-picking of data.
 This biased data, when fed to a data-variant model (a model whose decisions are heavily influenced by the data it sees) encodes these societal, racial, gender, cultural and political biases and bakes them into the ML model.

 These problems are exacerbated, once they are applied to products.
-A couple of years ago, Jacky Alciné [pointed out](https://twitter.com/jackyalcine/status/615329515909156865) that the image recognition algorithms in [Google Photos were classifying his black friends as “gorillas.”](https://www.wired.com/story/when-it-comes-to-gorillas-google-photos-remains-blind/) Google apologised for the blunder and assured to resolve the issue.
+A couple of years ago, Jacky Alciné [<u>pointed out</u>](https://twitter.com/jackyalcine/status/615329515909156865) that the image recognition algorithms in [<u>Google Photos were classifying his black friends as “gorillas.”</u>](https://www.wired.com/story/when-it-comes-to-gorillas-google-photos-remains-blind/) Google apologised for the blunder and assured to resolve the issue.
 However, instead of coming up with a proper solution, it simply blocked the algorithm from identifying gorillas at all.

 It might seem surprising that a company of Google’s size was unable to come up with a solution to this.
 But this only goes to show that training an algorithm that is consistent and fair isn’t an easy proposition, not least when it is not trained and tested on a diverse set of categories that represent various demographic cohorts of the population proportionately.